 But do these features matter as much as we think?
 Brain size, in particular, can be misleading.
 The sperm whale has a large and convoluted brain (the largest of any mammal), and cetaceans are clearly intelligent creatures – but are they more so than was Einstein, who had a much smaller brain that was not remarkable for its overall size (Figure 1)?
-It’s not a question we can easily answer because whales and Einsteins do different things with their brains, just as different people do – which brings us to a man who chose an entirely different path from that of Einstein.
+It’s not a question we can easily answer because whales and Einsteins do different things with their brains, just as different people do – which brings us to a man whose brain was bigger than Einstein’s, but chose a dark path.

 In the Wilder Brain Collection in the Department of Psychology at Cornell University, there lies under glass one brain among 70 others whose story speaks to another riddle of structure and function having to do with the mysterious relationship between intelligence and morality.
 This brain belonged to a man who died in 1871 named Edward H. Rulloff (Figure 2).According to the newspapers and other accounts of the time, Rulloff had a very large brain.
 In fact, at 1673g (or nearly a half gallon), it was one of the largest human brains ever measured.
 Compared with the average male brain size of ~1300g, the difference is roughly the volume of a can of soda.
 That may not seem like very much – until you consider stuffing a soda can into your cranium.
 And yes, Rulloff’s brain was bigger than Einstein’s, which was rather average with regard to weight at 1230g (and even considering that Einstein’s brain might have once been much larger than it was at his death at age 76, since the brain can shrink significantly as we get older).